 The overall wastewater CIP prioritization method was presented to CIPRAC in November 2010.
 In addition, this process and the ranking results were presented to the Public Utilities' Senior Management Team (USET) and the Full IROC in December 2010.

-Table 5-1 shows the difference between water and wastewater sub-criteria and sub-weights.
+The table 5-1 presented below show the difference between water and wastewater sub-criteria and sub-weights.

-Table 5-1 Sub-criteria and Sub-weight Comparison
+Table 5-1Sub-criteria and Sub-weight Comparison